Joe Haden: 2012

 During the Browns' season-opening 17–16 loss to the Philadelphia Eagles, Haden recorded six combined tackles and a pass deflection, and intercepted Eagles' quarterback Michael Vick, returning it for 50-yards.
-On October 17, 2012, Haden collected seven combined tackles, a season-high three pass deflections, and intercepted Cincinnati Bengals' quarterback Andy Dalton, as the Browns defeated the Bengals, 34–24.
+On October 17, 2012, Haden collected seven combined tackles, a season-high three pass deflections, and intercepted Bengals' quarterback Andy Dalton, as the Browns defeated the Bengals, 34–24.
 In Week 8, he had a season-high eight combined tackles during a 7–6 victory over the San Diego Chargers.

 On September 10, 2012, the NFL announced that Haden would receive a four-game suspension after testing positive for Adderall.
 This resulted in him losing four game checks worth ($1.356 million) and missing Weeks 2–5.
 He completed the season with 51 combined tackles (40 solo), 10 pass deflections, and three interceptions in 11 games and 11 starts.

 2013

 In Week 3, Haden recorded a season-high eight combined tackles and deflected a pass during a victory over the Minnesota Vikings.
-During a Week 9 victory over the Baltimore Ravens, Haden made six combined tackles, two pass deflections, and intercepted Joe Flacco for his first interception of the season.
-On November 17, 2013, he collected two combined tackles, two pass deflections, and intercepted Cincinnati Bengals' quarterback Andy Dalton twice, as the Browns lost, 41–20.
+During a Week 9 victory over the Ravens, Haden made six combined tackles, two pass deflections, and intercepted Joe Flacco for his first interception of the season.
+On November 17, 2013, he collected two combined tackles, two pass deflections, and intercepted Bengals' quarterback Andy Dalton twice, as the Browns lost, 41–20.
 It was Haden's first career game with multiple interceptions and he also returned one of them for 44 yards to score his first career touchdown.